javascript-tutorial/en.javascript.info/1-js/4-data-structures/2-number/article.md

 JavaScript doesn't trigger an error in such case.
 It does the best to fit the number into the format.
 Unfortunately, the format is not big enough.
 ````

-                ## parseInt and parseFloat

-                We already know the easiest way to convert a value into a number.
-It's the unary plus!

-                But in web-programming we sometimes meet values that

 ## Tests: isFinite and isNaN

-Remember those two special numeric values?
+Remember the two special numeric values?

 - `Infinite` (and `-Infinite`) is a special numeric value that is greater (less) than anything.
 - `NaN` represends an error.

-There are special functions to check for them:
+They belong to the type `number`, but are not "normal" numbers, so there are special functions to check for them:

-- `isNaN(value)` converts its argument to a number and then tests if for being `NaN:
+- `isNaN(value)` converts its argument to a number and then tests if for being `NaN`:

     ```js run
     alert( isNaN(NaN) ); // true
     alert( isNaN("str") ); // true
     ```

-    But can't we just use `===` here?
-Funny, but no. The value `NaN` is unique.
-It does not equal anything including itself:
+    But do we need the function?
+Can we just use the comparison `=== NaN`?
+Funny, but no. The value `NaN` is unique in that it does not equal anything including itself:

     ```js run
     alert( NaN === NaN ); // false